xvzc/SpoofDPI/_docs/README_ru.md

         disable banner
   -pattern value
-        bypass DPI only on packets matching this regex pattern; can be given multiple times -port int
+        bypass DPI only on packets matching this regex pattern; can be given multiple times -pattern-file path
+        bypass DPI only on packets matching regex patterns provided in a file (one per line) -port int
         port (default 8080)
   -system-proxy